Acute myeloid leukemia: Risk factors

 Most cases of AML do not have exposure to any identified risk factors.
-However, a number of risk factors for developing AML have been identified.
+However, several risk factors for developing AML have been identified.
 These include other blood disorders, chemical exposures, ionizing radiation, and genetic risk factors.
 Where a defined exposure to past chemotherapy, radiotherapy, toxin or hematologic malignancy is known, this is termed secondary AML.

 Other blood disorders

 Other blood disorders, particularly myelodysplastic syndrome (MDS) and less commonly myeloproliferative neoplasms (MPN), can evolve into AML; the exact risk depends on the type of MDS/MPN.
 The presence of asymptomatic clonal hematopoiesis also raises the risk of transformation into AML.

 Chemical exposure

 Exposure to chemotherapy, in particular alkylating antineoplastic agents, can increase the risk of subsequently developing AML.
 Other chemotherapy agents, including fludarabine, and topoisomerase II inhibitors are also associated with the development of AML; most commonly after 4–6 years and 1–3 years respectively.
 These are often associated with specific chromosomal abnormalities in the leukemic cells.

-Other chemical exposures associated with the development of AML include benzene, chloramphenicol and phenylbutazone.
+Other chemical exposures associated with the development of AML include benzene, chloramphenicol, and phenylbutazone.
 The use of Agent Orange, a militarized herbicide used in the Vietnam War has been associated with the risk of AML due to the herbicide regularly having been contaminated by 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD), the most toxic dioxin known.